ProjectPythia/pythia-foundations/foundations/github/github-workflows.md

 The sequence of steps
 outlined above provides a general framework for submitting a PR.
 But the precise set of steps is highly dependent on the choice of workflow for a given project.
-In this chapter we describe Pull Requests for two commonly used workflows: The **Git Feature Branch Workflow** and the **Forking Workflow**.
+In this chapter we describe pull requests for two commonly used workflows: The **Git Feature Branch Workflow** and the **Forking Workflow**.
 The former is simpler and often used by teams when everyone on the team is an authorized contributor to the destination repository.
 I.e. all of the contributors have